bryantamayo1/Hangman/README.md

 # Hangman

-Created project in "Programa Especialización en Programación FullStack" of the Escuela de organización industrial
+Project created in "Programa Especialización en Programación FullStack" of the Escuela de organización industrial

 To run project you need to right click on ***index.html*** and click on ***Open with Live Server***: